JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 I backed off a bit shook my head no, laughing and smiling a bit and headed back to my friend’s room.
 As I backed out of the room, my friend looked at me and slowly walked into the bedroom.
 As he got closer to his dad, he put his hand on his dad’s shoulder, started to talk to him in Russian and made him put the gun away.

 As I walked away from the bedroom, I turned around, walked into my friend’s room and sat down on the edge of the bed, picked up the guitar and dawdled with it a bit.
-I would occassionally peer into the other bedroom to see what was happening: I could see my friends dad push the drawer of the nightstand where he kept the gun closed and climb into bed.
+I would occasionally peer into the other bedroom to see what was happening: I could see my friends dad push the drawer of the nightstand where he kept the gun closed and climb into bed.
 All the while his son was talking to him in Russian in increasingly hushed tones.

 Eventually, my friend left his father in the bedroom, closed the door and came back into his room.
 He looked at me, but didn’t say a word.
-I shifted myself around so he could squeeze into the room all the while still futzng around a bit on the guitar while staring at the poster of Eddie on the wall.
+I shifted myself around so he could squeeze into the room all the while still futzing around a bit on the guitar while staring at the poster of Eddie on the wall.

 It was dusk and the sun was setting.
 After a few minutes, I put the guitar down, stood up and said, “So let me know when get that blacklight, okay?”
 “Sure,” he said as I gathered my stuff and headed out the front door.